FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 As you can see, the **Irrigation System** is an example of a pure actuator, as it only reacts to the given commands.
 Meanwhile, the **Soil Sensor** is an example of a pure sensor, since it will only report on the state of the world as it sees it.
-Some devices such as an **FMIS** are able to both respond to commands and report on state in a meaningful way.
+Some devices such as an **FMIS System** are able to both respond to commands and report on state in a meaningful way.

 The state information held within each device, as it will eventually be seen within the Context Broker is defined in the diagram below: